Back to all work

 Listings

 Product detail pages, content quality, discoverability.
-Sellers need to know what's wrong with a listing and how to fix it, fast.
+Sellers need to know what's wrong and how to fix it, fast.

 02